Roxana-debug/AutoSwitch/README.md

 7.Make fast reservation though the app without hesitation.
 8.Every client can access directions with our assistance or contact customer assistance for more.

+REQUIREMENTS

+The software should generate scheduled reports that we will declare in the front of the website.
+The software should keep track of the number of people we have to serve, the work orders that they are searching for, the model or the type of our cars.
+The software should provide an easy interface to use where the cars can be rent as requested.
+The software should keep tracking which cars are being rented and which cars are able to be rented.

 Team Members:

 Roksana Ndreca